Hamidou Tangara

-Hamidou Tangara (born 12 November 1976) is a former footballer who is last known to have played as a goalkeeper for FC Mantois.
-Born in France, he is a Mali international.
+Hamidou Tangara (born 12 November 1976) is a former professional footballer who played as a goalkeeper.
+Born in Issy-les-Moulineaux, France, he made one appearance for the Mali national team.

 Career

-Tangara started his career with French fourth tier side PSG B. In 2003, he signed for Luçon in the French fifth tier.
+Tangara started his career with French fourth tier side Paris Saint-Germain B. In 2003, he signed for Luçon in the French fifth tier.
 After that, Tangara signed for French fourth tier club Racing Club de France.
 In 2006, he signed for FC Mantois in the French fifth tier.